A Global Middle Class Is More Promise than Reality

 Globally, there was little change in the share of people living at the higher ends of the income scale.
 As noted, only 16% of the global population lived on more than the middle-income level in 2011, up slightly from 14% in 2001.
 This comprises the 9% of the global population that was upper-middle income in 2011 and the 7% that was high income.
 Thus, stepping over the $20 daily threshold is still beyond the means of most of the global population.

 At the same time, many people in advanced economies live on incomes above this threshold.
-In the U.S., for example, the median daily per capita income was $56 in 2011 and 88% of the population lived on more than $20 per day.21 A similar scenario unfolds in other advanced economies, underscoring the vast economic gulf that separates them from the rest of the world.
+In the U.S., for example, the median daily per capita income was $56 in 2011 and 88% of the population lived on more than $20 per day.[21.
+See Appendix Table A3 for median daily per capita incomes in the countries included in this study.]
+A similar scenario unfolds in other advanced economies, underscoring the vast economic gulf that separates them from the rest of the world.

 Road Map to the Report